For more information on how to build an exceptional recycling program for your elementary or secondary school, click here.

 - Modify your operational habits

-- Encourage students to bring their lunch from home in reusable containers
+- Encourage students to bring their lunch from home in reusable containers.

-- Use high-traffic areas to promote your recycling goals by adding large, attractive recycling stations with signage to promote your messaging
+- Use high-traffic areas to promote your recycling goals by adding large, attractive recycling stations with signage to promote your messaging.

 - Avoid paper products other than toilet paper in the bathrooms.

 - Keep a scrap paper box in every classroom to encourage reuse of large paper scraps, and/or printing on blank sides of previously-used paper.

 - Start a beverage container recycling program